Health Insurance & Your Taxes

 Deductible: The amount of money that must be paid by the policy holder before the health insurance company starts paying for medical services.

 Dependent Coverage: Health insurance for a policyholder’s dependents.

 Family Size: The total number in a family.
 This may include the taxpayer, spouse, and dependents.

 Ex.
 TJ is married and has two dependents.
 TJ’s family size is:

 Federal Poverty Level: The amount of income a family needs for food, clothing, transportation, shelter and other necessities.
-It changes every year and in 2015 was $11,770 for one person; for each additional family member add $4,160.
+It changes every year and in 2016 was $11,880 for one person; for each additional family member add $4,160.
 The FPL in Alaska and Hawaii vary from the rest of the country.
-The FPL is recalculated every year by the Census Bureau.
+The Federal Poverty Level is recalculated every year by the Census Bureau.

 Full-Time Employee: Determined on a monthly basis.
 An eligible employee works at least 30 hours per week or at least 130 hours per month.
 The calculation includes all paid hours including but not limited to: vacation, military duty, holiday, sick pay, jury duty, disability.